AdaCore/learn/courses/intro-to-ada/chapters/standard_library_strings.rst

 String operations
 -----------------

-Operations on standard strings are available in the :ada:`Ada.Strings.Fixed` package.
+Operations on standard (fixed-length) strings are available in the :ada:`Ada.Strings.Fixed` package.
 As mentioned previously, standard strings are arrays of elements of :ada:`Character` type with *a fixed-length*.
 That's why this child package is called :ada:`Fixed`.